luckyluke007/ucsc-alumniweekend/source/_alumniweekend/2022/index.md

     starttime: "5:30pm"
     endtime: "7:00pm"
     image: "/assets/images/2022/uf-banner.jpg"
-    description: "Art, the systems and institutions that surround and support art, and the people who make art are constantly evolving in relation to worlds in flux.
-In these uncertain times of climate crisis and of the persistence of extreme racial and other social inequities, art’s boundary-crossing, associative and connective possibilities can reach across perceived divisions and create new forms for understanding and action.
-Tonight, we share with you a few examples of some of the practice-based research projects already underway among our first cohort of our new Graduate MFA in Environmental Art and Social Practice."
+    description: "In these uncertain times of climate crisis and the persistence of extreme racial and other social inequities, art’s boundary-crossing, associative, and connective possibilities can reach across perceived divisions and create new forms for understanding and action.
+Tonight, we share examples of some of the practice-based research projects underway among the first cohort of our new graduate MFA in Environmental Art and Social Practice."
     url: "https://calendar.ucsc.edu/event/university_forum_with_arts_dean_celine_parreas_shimizu#.Yg0s9S-cbOQ"
   - title: "Strange Weather Alumni Reception at the MAH"
     date: "2022-04-22"